exonum/exonum-doc/src/home/design-overview.md

 3. [`MerkleTable`](../advanced/merkle-index) is an enhanced version of array storage.
 It implements the Merkle Tree, which is binary and balanced, although not necessarily full binary.
-Leafs keep the actual values, while the nodes keep the hashes from concatenated children data.
+Leafs keep the actual array items, while the nodes keep the hashes from concatenated children data.
 It is allowed only to append the data or update the cells already stored.
 4. [`MerklePatriciaTable`](../advanced/merkle-patricia-index) extend the